Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 Morgan has always denied any involvement in, or knowledge of phone-hacking and said he would not "take lectures on privacy invasion from Prince Harry".

-At the conclusion of putting the claimant's case, the judge, Timothy Fancourt, queried if Morgan and others, such as former Sunday People editor Neil Wallis, could and should have given evidence themselves.
+At the conclusion of putting the claimant's case, the judge, Timothy Fancourt, queried whether Morgan and others, such as former Sunday People editor Neil Wallis, could and should have given evidence themselves.

 "I perhaps ought to say that I am aware that both Mr Morgan and Mr Wallis have relatively recently had a good deal to say about this matter outside court, so the question as to why they're not here to give their evidence is of particular significance, I think," Fancourt said.